Renaissance Cruises Bankruptcy:

 of Renaissance Cruises, which had a fleet of eight midsize ships (see photo above) and several

 About.com, where Cheryl and I were "Guides" at the time.
-(I wrote about
+(I covered

 Europe and Venice; Cheryl was the Guide for Switzerland and Austria.)